Thanks to the good folks at Orbit UK for hosting my guest post on David Gemmell and the Depiction of the Hero.

 The only alternate history title on the list.
-Baxter draws on meticulous research to weave a convincing narrative of what would have happened it NASA had attempted to put an astronaut on Mars instead of building the great white elephant that was the Space Shuttle.
-A fascinating slice of speculative fiction for anyone who pines for the flying cars and moon-bases we were promised.
+Baxter draws on meticulous research to weave a convincing narrative of what would have happened if NASA had attempted to put on astronaut on Mars instead of building the great white elephant that was the Space Shuttle.
+A fascinating slice of speculative fiction for anyone still pining for the flying cars and moon-bases we were promised.

 The Neutronium Alchemist by Peter F. Hamilton